-Starting with the Learning journal
+Starting with the Learning Journal

 The learning journal is a compulsory document to be created at the start of the on-programme training for the apprenticeship.
-It is developed throughout on-programme training and must be complete when the apprentice is ready for EPA.
+It is developed throughout on-programme training and must be completed when the apprentice is ready for EPA.

 The apprentice is encouraged to be creative in the way they record their learning in the journal and may present it to the CIPD in any method or format they consider suitable.
-It is to be designed as a record which marks significant learning against the KSBs aligned to EPA 2 that have taken place on-and-off the job throughout the duration of the apprenticeship.
+It is to be designed as a record which marks significant learning against the KSB aligned to EPA 2 that have taken place on-and-off the job throughout the apprenticeship duration.
 The learning journal sets the precedent for continuous professional development and allows the apprentice to:

-- reflect

-- use critical thinking skills
+- reflect - use critical thinking skills

-- analyse their experiences

-- improve their performance.
+- analyse their experiences - improve their performance.

-There is complete freedom on the method and format used to create the learning journal but, as the learning journal feeds into the EPA activity, the apprentice should be encouraged to consider how they will showcase their best examples of work in preparation for submission to their independent assessor.
+There is free rein on the method and format used to create the learning journal but, as the learning journal feeds into the EPA activity, the apprentice should be encouraged to consider how they'll showcase their best examples of work in preparation for submission to their independent assessor.

-In addition to reflection on personal development the journal entries must include where they have covered the theme of 'new and emerging trends and developments in the L&D sector.
+In addition to reflection on personal development the journal must include the following themes:

+- 1. New and Emerging Trends and Developments in the L&D Sector - 2.
+L&D Specialisms and their Business Impact - Leadership

-Hints and tips:
+Hints and Tips:

-- The learning journal must include a table of contents and a regularly updated summary document such as a heatmap - The frequency of learner journal entries must be visible on the summary document and show 'regular' appraisal of the learning journey regular means approximately every four weeks, or more frequently if preferred - Whatever format is used for presenting the learning journal, evidence must be ordered, dated, referenced, linked to the KSBs and easy for the independent assessor to locate and follow - Both on-and-off the job training examples must be highlighted - Apprentices may want to use or adapt a reflection model/theory to present their reflective learning, well-known models include: Driscoll, Kolb, Gibbs - A record of consent must be included with evidence, such as photographs, recordings or articles which include any person other than the apprentice - The apprentice will use their learning journal later on (in EPA 2) to design a presentation - Three of the apprentice's best examples of 'lessons learnt' must be showcased for the independent assessor in the presentation and linked with EPA 2 to illustrate KSBs according to the assessment requirements - The employer must sign-off the learning journal to confirm it is a true and accurate representation of the apprentice's work and to endorse that the apprentice is occupationally competent against the KSBs.
+- The learning journal must include a table of contents and a regularly updated summary document - such as a heatmap - The frequency of learner journal entries must be visible on the summary document and show 'regular' appraisal of the learning journey - regular means approximately every four weeks - Whatever format is used for presenting the learning journal, evidence must be ordered, dated, referenced, linked to the KSBs and easy for the independent assessor to locate and follow - Both on-and-off the job training examples must be highlighted - Reflective practice: 'is the ability to reflect on one's actions so as to engage in a process of continuous learning' - Wikipedia - Apprentice's may want to use or adapt a reflection model/theory to present their reflective learning, well-known models include: Driscoll, Kolb, Gibbs - A record of consent must be included with evidence, such as photographs, recordings or articles which include any person other than the apprentice - The apprentice will use their learning journal later on (in EPA 2) to design a presentation - The apprentice must highlight in the learning journal one of their best examples that demonstrate each of the key themes to be showcased for the independent assessor in the presentation and linked with EPA2 to illustrate KSBs according to the assessment requirements - The employer must sign-off the learning journal as a true and accurate representation of the apprentice's work and confirmation the apprentice is competent against the KSBs.